MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1915-Occupational-Safety-Health-Standards-Shipyard-Employment/subpart-E-Scaffolds-Ladders-Other-Working-Surfaces/section-1915.71.md

 (10) Backrails and toeboards shall be in accordance with the requirements of paragraph (j) of this section.

-(f) *Painters' suspended scaffolds.* (1) The supporting hooks of swinging scaffolds shall be constructed to be equivalent in strength to mild steel or wrought iron, shall be forged with care, shall be not less than7/8 inch in diameter, and shall be secured to a safe anchorage at all times.
+(f) *Painters' suspended scaffolds.* (1) The supporting hooks of swinging scaffolds shall be constructed to be equivalent in strength to mild steel or wrought iron, shall be forged with care, shall be not less than 7/8 inch in diameter, and shall be secured to a safe anchorage at all times.

-(2) The ropes supporting a swinging scaffold shall be equivalent in strength to first-grade3/4 inch diameter manila rope properly rigged into a set of standard 6 inch blocks consisting of at least one double and one single block.
+(2) The ropes supporting a swinging scaffold shall be equivalent in strength to first-grade 3/4 inch diameter manila rope properly rigged into a set of standard 6 inch blocks consisting of at least one double and one single block.

 (3) Manila and wire ropes shall be carefully examined before each operation and thereafter as frequently as may be necessary to ensure their safe condition.

 (4) Each end of the scaffold platform shall be supported by a wrought iron or mild steel stirrup or hanger, which in turn is supported by the suspension ropes.

-(5) Stirrups shall be constructed so as to be equivalent in strength to wrought iron3/4 inch in diameter.
+(5) Stirrups shall be constructed so as to be equivalent in strength to wrought iron 3/4 inch in diameter.

 (6) The stirrups shall be formed with a horizontal bottom member to support the platform, shall be provided with means to support the guardrail and midrail and shall have a loop or eye at the top for securing the supporting hook on the block.